gforester/HAR/README.md

 In this section the test and training set data are joined, and prefix subject is added to the subject Id field.
 I also tidy up the organization of the column names.

 ** Create the Independent Tidy dataset **
 Mean statistic is calculated for each IDSub,subject, activiy and measurement group.
-I added mean_ prefix to each of the measurement variables to make the variables more tidy.
+I added mean_ prefix to each of the measurement variables.
 The tidy data is presented in long format (180 rows by 69 variables ). and TidyHAR.txt file is written to the working directory.
 The following R-code can be used to view the text data.

 ```
 tidyData <- read.table(file="TidyHAR.txt" ,stringsAsFactors= FALSE, header=TRUE)